alessandropedone/alessandropedone/README.md

 ### Education
+- Master's Degree in Mathematical Engineering at Politecnico di Milano [2024 - 2026]
 - Theoretical Foundations of Machine Learning 2025 – PhD Course at [MaLGa](https://malga.unige.it/)
 - Bachelor’s Degree in Mathematical Engineering at Politecnico di Milano [2021 - 2024]